aporeto-inc/gaia/doc/README.md

 The `DELETE` method can only be used with the following resource URLs:

-- `PUT /parents/:id`: Deletes the parent with the given ID.
+- `DELETE /parents/:id`: Deletes the parent with the given ID.

 Example: